Report | January 2024

 Natural allies

-The world must scale every possible solution to mitigate the climate and biodiversity crises.
-Looking beyond energy, Natural Climate Solutions offer near-term, scalable, and cost-effective options to reduce emissions while capturing carbon in the biosphere.
-However, their deployment is hindered by insufficient policies and lagging investment.
+Natural Climate Solutions offer solutions to reduce emissions while capturing carbon.
+Their deployment is hindered by insufficient policies and lagging investment.
 Governments, corporates, and financial institutions can overcome these barriers through synergistic collaboration.

 • By The Nature Conservancy and UBS Sustainability and Impact Institute